Blowing up Dirac's theorem: Introduction

 This result is related to recent work of the authors~\cite{LS24a} for the analogous problem in hypergraphs and follows a similar proof strategy.
 However, unlike in the hypergraph setting, where the proof techniques limit us to clusters of $\poly(\log \log n)$ vertices, we are able to achieve asymptotically optimal cluster sizes in \cref{thm:dirac-blown-up}.
-It would be interesting to understand whether this can be extended to more complex structures such as powers of cycles.